abhishekdodda/abhi-llm-apps/advanced_tools_frameworks/route_llm/README.md

 # RouteLLM App

-The **RouteLLM App** is an innovative application that leverages **efficient router models using classfication ML algorithms** to dynamically select between stronger and weaker Large Language Models (LLMs) during inference.
-This approach balances cost and response quality, making it a practical solution for deploying LLMs in real-world applications.
+The RouteLLM App is a innovative application designed to optimize inference efficiency by utilizing advanced router models based on classification machine learning algorithms.
+These models dynamically select between stronger and weaker Large Language Models (LLMs), striking an ideal balance between cost-effectiveness and response quality.
+This approach offers a scalable and practical solution for deploying LLMs in real-world scenarios, ensuring resource efficiency without compromising performance.

 ---